-Nvak (which means music in Armenian) is a music education program whose mission is to discover, educate, and launch the careers of talented young musicians in countries facing social, political, and/or economic disadvantages.
+Nvak Foundation is a music education non-profit that discovers, educates, and launches careers of talented musicians living in countries facing social, political, and/or economic disadvantages.

-We connect our students (ages 14-24) with other professionals from the music business to use music as a way of starting dialogue, fostering collaboration, and finding job opportunities that would otherwise be unavailable to them.
+Our mission is to connect our students, who are between the ages 14-28, with professionals from the music business and use music as a way of starting dialogue, fostering collaboration, community, and finding job opportunities that would otherwise be unavailable to them.

 Non-Conventional Music Education

-Most music education programs focus on the preservation, interpretation, and emulation of canonical works - meaning classical, folk, and jazz.
+Most music education programs focus on the preservation and interpretation of canonical works - meaning classical, folk, and jazz music.
 Nvak does not.
-We focus on what students are actually listening to: Top 40 music in a variety of popular genres.
+Instead, we focus on what students actually listen to: Top 40 music in a variety of popular genres.

-By focusing on styles of music that young people like and listen to, Nvak is able to:
+By focusing on styles of music that young people are already passionate about, Nvak is able to:

 - Attract more applicants from diverse communities, nationalities, and socioeconomic groups.